Track 0 Mission

 GUIDED BY THE SCIENCE

-Our goal is to limit global temperature rise to under 2ºC with 85% certainty.
-This means reaching net zero GHG emissions by 2050 in accordance with science.
+Our goal is to limit global temperature rise to well below 2ºC/1.5ºC.
+This means reaching net zero GHG emissions by 2050 in accordance with science and as set out in the Paris Agreement.

 PHASE OUT C02 EMISSIONS FIRST

-We prioritise the phase out of CO2 emissions from energy and industry as fast as possible starting today.
+We prioritise immediate phase out of CO2 emissions from energy and industry as fast as possible starting today.
+CO2 emissions from agriculture and land use are also important and must be reduced, however they cannot displace the need for the energy and industry sectors to go to zero first.

 PHASE IN 100% CLEAN ENERGY